MahmoodWebDev/MahmoodWebDev/README.md

 - 👨‍💻 Some of my projects are available at [Live: Mahmood's Portfolio](https://www.mahmood.io)

-- 📝 I regularly write articles on [LinkedIn](https://www.linkedin.com/in/mahmood-shah-2018/)
+- 📝 I frequently share insights and write articles on LinkedIn.
+[LinkedIn](https://www.linkedin.com/in/mahmood-shah-2018/)

 - 💬 Ask me about **Frontend technologies especially JavaScript, TypeScript and React.js or MERN stack related.**